agerwitz/ultimate-guide-to-bosh/README.md

 For an existing deployment, changing these attributes and invoking `bosh deploy` will perform a transformation of your system from its current cloud infrastructure servers and disks to the new requirements - more or fewer servers, and/or smaller or large persistent disks.

 We will review how the BOSH director performs these transformations of existing deployments later.
-Its pretty fabulous.
+It's pretty fabulous.

-## Explicit declaration in manifests
+## Explicit Declaration in Manifests

-If we keep this manifest the same we will always get the same deployment of instances, job templates, and packages year after year.
+If we keep this manifest the same we will always get the same deployment of instances, job templates and packages year after year.
 This is achieved by our explicit declaration of `releases`.

 In the example above, we explicit require `zookeeper/0.0.6` BOSH release.
 The `0.0.6` version number is only relative to preceding versions of the same BOSH release, not to any upstream packages.
 At the time of writing, the `zookeeper` BOSH release being used was packaging Apache Zookeeper v3.4.10 ([list of source blobs](https://github.com/cppforlife/zookeeper-release/blob/207c9d79eb12399dffe6df7f89abd854d4888f3e/config/blobs.yml)).

-If you deployed `zookeeper/0.0.6` every day for a year you would always be deploying Apache Zookeeper v3.4.10 as it is packaged inside the BOSH release.
+If you deployed `zookeeper/0.0.6` every day for a year, you would always be deploying Apache Zookeeper v3.4.10 as it is packaged inside the BOSH release.
 It would always use the same Monit control script, the same Monit start/stop wrapper script, and the same configuration templates.

 In the deployment manifest we decide which instances install which job templates/packages within the `instance_groups` section.